Uncharted 4: A Thief's End: Critical response

-Uncharted 4: A Thief's End received "universal acclaim" according to review aggregator Metacritic.
+Uncharted 4: A Thief's End received "universal acclaim" according to review aggregator website Metacritic.
 It is the joint sixth-highest rated PlayStation 4 game on Metacritic.
 Reviewers praised the gameplay mechanics, narrative, emotional depth, visual design, and the multiplayer mode.
 IGN's Lucy O'Brien wrote that the game is "a remarkable achievement in blockbuster storytelling and graphical beauty"; GameSpot's Mike Mahardy similarly named it a "breathtaking marvel of a game".
 GamesTM considered it "a masterful piece of storytelling", and Electronic Gaming Monthly's Nick Plessas declared it "a true work of art".

 Giant Bomb's Dan Ryckert considered the game's graphics to be the best on any console, particularly praising the character details and open environments.
 Steven Hansen of Destructoid described the art direction as "stunning", while Andrew Reiner of Game Informer described the game as "a work of art".
 GamesRadars Leon Hurley praised the minute graphical details that made the game's characters feel more alive.
 GameSpot's Mahardy noted that the game's cinematography, both in gameplay and during cutscenes, "amplifies the wonder of this gorgeous world".
 The Escapist's Liz Finnegan described the game as "painfully beautiful", and Sam Loveridge of Digital Spy lauded Naughty Dog's ability to create "cleverly crafted stunning vistas".

 Griffin McElroy of Polygon felt that the game's narrative was nuanced in contrast to its predecessors.
 Destructoid's Hansen praised the game's writers for bringing the narrative to a cohesive conclusion.
 Game Informer's Reiner particularly appreciated the writing for Henry Avery, lauding the writers for turning his secrets into "tantalizing story material"; conversely, Ars Technica's Kyle Orland found that the enthusiasm of the characters "fails to be infectious for the player".
 Mahardy of GameSpot wrote that the game's set pieces are the best in the series and among the best in video gaming.
 Finnegan of The Escapist felt that the "action never feels unnaturally halted in order to relay relevant pieces of the story".
 Plessas of Electronic Gaming Monthly found enjoyment in the game's subtler interactions more than the overall narrative.
 Zack Handlen of The A.V.
 Club lauded the game's dramatic moments.
 Steven Burns of VideoGamer.com felt that, while the game's story was better than its predecessors, it had too much padding that slowed it down.